Five on Friday with Abbasi Fine Rugs

 1. In your bio, you mentioned that your dad has inspired you to start this business.
 Can you elaborate on that?
 Is your father in the rug business as well?

 He is, he owns several businesses in Latin America that specialize in antique Persian rugs.
 He also sells furniture that my brother and I have helped him import from India and Indonesia.
 He has been doing that in Guatemala for 30 years.
-As I’ve grown up, I’ve realized that I really admire his work and his philosophies about helping people find this important feature for their home.
+As I’ve grown up, I’ve realized that I really admire his work and his philosophies about helping people find this important feature for their homes.

 My dad always did this advertisement that I thought was kind of cheesy as a kid but have grown to realize is true.
-The line is “people always spend a lot of money on copies of Persian rugs but they could afford to have the real thing for less.”
+The line is “People always spend a lot of money on copies of Persian rugs but they could afford to have the real thing for less.”
 Working in the mainstream rug business for the last six years, I really see that to be true.
 I want to continue my dad’s approach here in Portland to help people connect with a better product.

 2. How will you be finding your rugs?
 Will you be following your dad’s lead when it comes to sourcing?